merlinz01/redpepper/docs/operations.md

 An operation can define the following methods:

+### `def __init__(self, ...)`

+An operation's `__init__` method defines the parameters a command takes.
+Parameter validation and assigning parameters to attributes should be done here.

+If an error is raised in the `__init__` method, it will stop all further operations and be reported to the user.

+### `def __str__(self) -> str`

+Operations should define this method to provide a concise, user-friendly indicator of the operation and its parameters.
+It should indicate the module and name of the operation along with the important parameters.
+This does not need to be a valid Python expression.

+Example format: `file.Installed("/some/file" from "some-source-file.txt")`

-### `def run(agent: Agent) -> Result`
+### `def run(self, agent: Agent) -> Result`

-This is where the operation really happens.
+This method is generally where the operation is executed.

-Generally the first thing to do in this method is to set up a Result object to store information about the operation's execution.
+The first thing to do in this method is to set up a Result object to store information about the operation's execution.

 ```python
 result = Result()